 Get exclusive member benefits & effect social change.
 Join Today

 ELISA is often used as a screening tool before more in-depth tests are ordered.
-A doctor may suggest this test if you’re having signs or symptoms of the conditions above or your doctor wants to rule out any of these conditions.
+A doctor may suggest this test if you’re having signs or symptoms of the conditions above.
+Your doctor may also order this test if they want to rule out any of these conditions.

 The ELISA test is simple and straightforward.
 You’ll probably need to sign a consent form, and your doctor should explain the reason for doing the test.

 The ELISA test involves taking a sample of your blood.
 First, a healthcare provider will cleanse your arm with an antiseptic.
 Then, a tourniquet, or band, will be applied around your arm to create pressure and cause your veins to swell with blood.
 Next, a needle will be placed in one of your veins to draw a small sample of blood.
 When enough blood has been collected, the needle will be removed and a small bandage will be placed on your arm where the needle was.
-You'll be asked to elevate your arm and place pressure on it with a gauze to reduce blood flow.
+You’ll be asked to maintain pressure at the site where the needle was inserted for a few minutes to reduce blood flow.

-This procedure should be relatively painless, but your arm may throb a little after the procedure.
+This procedure should be relatively painless, but your arm may throb a little after it’s done.

 There’s no special preparation for this test.
 The blood draw lasts only a few moments and is mildly uncomfortable.
 Tell your healthcare provider if you have a fear of needles or become lightheaded or faint at the sight of blood or needles.